 When charges seem too high, contact your medical service provider and ask for an explanation.
 If you have insurance, call them to ensure that all items were covered according to your policy.
 It may also save you money to hire a medical billing advocate.

-2. Keep lines of communication open.
+2. Keep lines of communication open when you settle medical debt.

 Ignoring a medical bill won’t make it go away.
 Medical providers are likelier to work with you on the debt — including discounting fees — if you reach out and communicate your willingness to settle.
 The sooner you contact them and explain that you’re going to have some difficulty paying, the better.